aaronchann1227/Erdos_Graph/README.md

 # CS 225 Final Project - Erdos Number
 ### Contributors: Man Chong Chan, Simon Balisi, Raghavendrea Bhat, (Jerry) Yihan Wu

+We would like to thank Yubin Ge for their invaluable feedbacks for the project.

 Presentation video: https://youtu.be/CPbKRIQbzLQ

 ![Alt Text](ErdosVisualization.gif)